 Electricity Accounts Transitioning to 100% Renewable Energy

 To help achieve its Climate Action Plan goals, the City of Dublin receives its electricity from East Bay Community Energy (EBCE), a local energy provider supplying greener electricity to all cities in Alameda County plus the City of Tracy.
 EBCE has been the default supplier of electric generation service for all residential, commercial, and municipal accounts in Dublin since 2018.
-Beginning in October 2022, Dublin non-residential energy accounts will be automatically enrolled in Renewable 100 electricity.
+In October 2022, Dublin non-residential energy accounts were automatically enrolled in Renewable 100 electricity.
 All municipal accounts have been on Renewable 100 since July 2019 and residential customers transitioned in January 2022.

 What is Renewable 100?